WICG/local-peer-to-peer/EXPLAINER.md

 Existing emergent Web APIs such as Web Bluetooth and Web NFC have enabled short-range local communication between devices.
 File System Access API and File Handling API have provided access to the user's local files.
 These two classes of Web APIs have been validated with real-world use cases and adopted by forward-looking web developers.
 The proposed Local Peer-to-Peer API fills a remaining web feature gap by marrying secure local communication with file access wrapped into a privacy-preserving user experience that maps to a user's mental model.
 The proposed Local Peer-to-Peer API aims to allow for easy integration into existing web applications by couple of lines of code.

+As a blast from the past:

+>Tim Berners-Lee's [vision for the World Wide Web](https://www.w3.org/People/Berners-Lee/1996/ppf.html) was close to a P2P network [...]
+The early Internet was more open than the present day, where _two machines connected to the Internet could send packets to each other_ without firewalls and other security measures. ([Wikipedia](https://en.wikipedia.org/wiki/Peer-to-peer#Historical_development))

+This proposal sets to make a part of this Tim's vision a reality while adhering to the modern security and privacy requirements expected of modern web capabilities.

 ## Problem Description

 When transfer files to other devices or share files to friends or colleagues on the web in the same LAN subnet environment, usually we have two following approaches with some limiations.